turner-townsend/flask-pydantic-spec/README.md

 > How to logging when the validation failed?

 Validation errors are logged with INFO level.
 Details are passed into `extra`.
-Check the [falcon example](examples/falcon_demo.py) for details.

 > How can I change the response when there is a validation error?
 Can I record some metrics?

 This library provides `before` and `after` hooks to do these.
 Check the [doc](https://flask-pydantic-spec.readthedocs.io/en/latest) or the [test case](tests/test_plugin_flask.py).
-You can change the handlers for Flask-Pydanic-Spec or for a specific endpoint validation.
+You can change the handlers for Flask-Pydantic-Spec or for a specific endpoint validation.

 ## Demo